-- 1. provide all students with access to a well-rounded education; - 2. improve school conditions for student learning; and - 3. improve the use of technology in order to improve the academic achievement and digital literacy of all students."
+- provide all students with access to a well-rounded education; - 2. improve school conditions for student learning; and - improve the use of technology in order to improve the academic achievement and digital literacy of all students."

-Music and the arts are listed as part of a well-rounded education; therefore, Title IV-A dollars can be spent providing supplemental support for music education programs in our schools.
-This is the first time that music has been listed in federal education law, creating this funding opportunity for music programs to reach more students.
-In order to access these funds, music educators need to a) understand how the funding works, and how much is available; b) participate in the work of the school district to obtain these funds; and c) understand the music education needs for the district, including opportunities to increase access to music programs for underserved students.
+The Arts (defined as Dance, Media Arts, Music, Theatre, and Visual Arts) are listed as part of a well-rounded education; therefore, Title IV, Part A dollars can be spent providing supplemental support for arts education programs in our schools.
+In order to access these funds, arts educators need to (a) understand how the funding works, and how much is available; (b) participate in the work of the school district to obtain these funds; and (c) understand the arts education needs for the district, including opportunities to increase access to arts programs for underserved students.